schteppe/tinygoon/README.md

+# Tiny Goon

+Tiny Goon is a multiplayer action game, designed to work for 2 to 4 gamepads.
+It's heavily inspired by Towerfall Ascension.

+Tiny Goon was made using Goo Create.

-# tinygoon
+# Browser support

-Note: Something in the Gamepad API changed, which makes it break in newer browsers.
+Something in the Gamepad API changed, which makes it break in newer browsers.
 It seems to work in Chrome 42 though.

+# Contributors

+Stefan Hedman
+Rasmus Karlsson
+Nils Friberg